corybuecker/simple-budget/README.md

 - [ ] Make editor UI more user-friendly
 - [ ] Import transactions with Spectre or Plaid
 - [ ] Add back authentication in the local environment, probably replacing the token fetcher with another implementation
+- [ ] Add visualizations for daily reporting